-The programme is designed to provide you with the skills and knowledge to be employable in the design profession, either in design offices or as free lance practitioners.
+The programme is designed to provide students with the skills and knowledge to be employable in the design profession, either in design offices or as freelance practitioners.
 The quality and standard of its programmes have ensured that the Vakalo College has enjoyed a good reputation among the art and design professions for more than a half-century.
 Its name and the qualities of its graduates are widely recognised and appreciated by Greek firms and professionals.
 A large number of sources wish to recruit directly from the College, and a flow of advertisements for job opportunities and vacancies is received by the College.

-Before venturing into the job market you may wish to move on to further studies at post-graduate level, either at the Vakalo or other institutions in Europe and farther afield.
+Before venturing into the job market students may wish to move on to further studies at postgraduate level, either at the Vakalo or other institutions in Europe and farther afield.

-Additionally you will be able to seek a career abroad as you will be a holder of a British University degree title, and a carrier of the Vakalo's good name.
-Though not numerous, a Vakalo 'expat' contingent may be found in Britain, Spain and the US, building careers in these countries.
-Equally you will be able, if you so wish, to seek further studies abroad.
+Additionally, students will be able to seek a career abroad as they will be a holder of a British University degree title, and a carrier of Vakalo's good name.
+Though not numerous, a Vakalo 'expat' contingent may be found in Britain, France, Spain and the US, building careers in these countries.
+Equally students will be able, if they so wish, to seek further studies abroad.